pgys/NoIze/README.md

 # Credits

-This package was developed during the 5th round of the Prototype Fund the project \\ \\NoIze/ /, managed by Peggy Sylopp (contact@peggy-sylopp.net).
+This package was developed during the 5th round of the Prototype Fund in the project \\ \\NoIze/ /, managed by Peggy Sylopp (contact@peggy-sylopp.net).

 Author of the code/software in this repository: Aislyn Rose (rose.aislyn.noelle@gmail.com, <a href='https://a-n-rose.github.io/'>a-n-rose.github.io</a>)

+Copyright 2019 Peggy Sylopp und Aislyn Rose GbR

 # References